MookingSpooker/ROM_AD_Project_321481/README.md

   - The cumulative varience ratio shows us that at 3 dimensions majority of out data is showcased (0.984 = 98.4%).
 The reason this is important because it means for algorithms like K-means it will be able to handle this data more easily.

 Experiment 1: Optimal Cluster Number Determination

 Main Purpose: Identify the ideal number of clusters that balances compactness and separation to reveal distinct viewer behaviors (e.g., casual vs. avid raters).
-Baseline(s): Default K-Means with k=2 (minimal partitioning) and random initialization.
+Baseline: Default K-Means with k=2 and random initialization (keep constant/Use the same `random_state`).
-Evaluation Metric(s): Within-cluster sum of squares (WSS) via elbow method for compactness, and silhouette score (range -1 to 1) for cluster quality—chosen because it measures both cohesion and separation without requiring labels, ideal for unsupervised tasks.
+Evaluation Metric(s): elbow method for compactness, and silhouette score (range -1 to 1) for cluster quality—chosen because it measures both cohesion and separation without requiring labels.
 Experiment 2: Algorithm Comparison

+Experiment 2: Algorithm Comparison

 Main Purpose: Compare clustering algorithms to find the most interpretable model for user grouping, assessing robustness to noise and high dimensionality.
-Baseline(s): K-Means with default parameters (e.g., k=3, Euclidean distance).
+Baseline: K-Means with default parameters (use of elbow method later to find optimal).
-Evaluation Metric(s): Silhouette score for overall quality, and Davies-Bouldin index (lower is better) for minimal overlap—selected to quantify how well clusters represent natural groupings in viewer data.

-Experiment 3: Dimensionality Reduction Impact

-Main Purpose: Evaluate how PCA/TSNE affects clustering visualization and performance, ensuring low-dimensional projections preserve behavioral patterns.
-Baseline(s): Clustering on raw scaled features without reduction.
-Evaluation Metric(s): Silhouette score post-reduction, and visual inspection via 2D plots—used to confirm that reduced dimensions maintain cluster integrity for interpretability.
+Evaluation Metrics: Silhouette score for overall quality

 ### Modeling: